picatz/slogproto/README.md

 	```javascript
 	has(attrs.something) && attrs.something == 1
 	```

 > [!IMPORTANT]
 > Invalid access to an attribute will cause the filter to fail at evaluation time.
 Invalid expressions (which do not evaluate to a boolean) will be checked before reading the log records, and will cause the program to exit with an error message.

-* `msg` is the message in the log record.
-* `level` is the level in the log record.
-* `time` is the timestamp in the log record.

 ```console
 $ slp --filter='has(attrs.something)' output.log